playingoDEERUX/PixelWorldsServer2/README.md

 - Worlds
 - Broadcasting Global Message
 - Saving/Loading players/worlds from SQLite & file (You will need 'maps' folder in location of server executable, world files are saved as .map)
+- NOTE: The Player & World session managers keeps players in memory before flushing them to DB, even if a player goes offline - it takes some time for a player session to be unloaded.
 - Shop working with almost all packs
 - Basic Lock System with ownership
 - Proper Ticking System and message handling just like in real PW so that the PW Client never dies or gets disconnected randomly